mt7180/prefect-pulumi-data-orchestration/blog-post/article.md

 We will opt for the second approach, which has recently become much easier with the push work pools.
 However, since we are using multiple frameworks here, we must first complete the following prerequisits.

-> **_NOTE:_** unfortunately it takes some time until the entso-e access is granted, but in the meantime you can get familiar with all the other frameworks and resources
+> **_NOTE:_** unfortunately it takes some time until the entso-e access is granted, but in the meantime you may want to get familiar with all the other frameworks and resources

 ### Prerequisites to Run the Workflow
 #### Prefect